jsimaoisel/jsimaoisel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.isel.pt'>ISEL</a>, <a href='https://www.ipl.pt'>IPL</a>, <a href='https://fit.isel.pt'>FIT-ISEL</a>, <a href='https://www.inesc-id.pt'>INESC-ID Lisboa</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_js.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #  <p>ISEL, Room F.0.15</p>
+  #  <p>Lisboa</p>
+  #  <p>Portugal</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+José is a Professor Adjunto at the Engineering School of the Polytechnic Institute of Lisbon ([ISEL](https://www.isel.pt) // [IPL](https://www.ipl.pt)), where he teachs in the areas of distributed systems, cloud computing and computer security.
+He holds a PhD in Informatics and Computer Engineering from ULisboa (IST), supervised by Prof [Luís Veiga](https://www.dpss.inesc-id.pt/~lveiga/) and is a researcher at INESC-ID Lisboa with the [Distributed Systems Group](https://www.dpss.inesc-id.pt).
+At ISEL, he is a member of [Future Internet Technologies (FIT)](https://fit.isel.pt), a research group with a strong connection to society, small businesses and local authorities.

+His research is focused on cloud infrastructure and services, particularly Serverless architectures, and computer security, with an emphasis on software techniques for vulnerability detection.
+He has published 10 journal articles and book chapters, as well as more than 20 IEEE and ACM conference papers.
+He is currently a member of the coordination board of the computer engineering and informatics bachelor ([LEIC](https://www.isel.pt/en/curso/bsc-degree/computer-science-and-computer-engineering)) and master ([MEIC](https://www.isel.pt/en/curso/masters-degree/master-computer-science-and-engineering)) degrees at ISEL.